A-r-i-e-l-A/SMD/README.md

 Additionally, it allows for operations such as creating .asq files from the Placa data, converting Placas to CSV format, and selecting a specific component or position to serve as the center of the coordinate axis.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-Open your favorite terminal, go to the folder where you saved the files and execute the following command to compile them:
+Open your favorite terminal, go to the folder where you saved the files and execute the following command:

-`javac -cp "lib/*" FileConverterGUI.java MongoDBConnector.java Placa.java`

-Once the files are compiled, every time you want to run the program, use the following command:

-`java -cp .;"lib/*" FileConverterGUI`
+`java -cp bin;lib/* FileConverterGUI`

 In the Files folder there are examples for each kind of input and output file.